RougherO/Double-Pendulum/README.md

     ```
     If it is not available then install Ninja from [here](https://github.com/ninja-build/ninja/releases "Download Ninja here") depending on your OS.
 Add it to your PATH environment variable.

-### How to install
+#### Building
-1. Create a `build` directory in current directory and then create a Debug and Release directoy under it.
+1. Create a `build` directory in current project directory and then create a Debug and Release directory under it.

     ```bash
     $ mkdir build/Debug && mkdir build/Release